bogdanvuk/phd/source/introduction.rst

 Decision tree induction
 -----------------------

 In the field of machine learning, as is with most other scientific disciplines, simpler models are prefered over the more complex ones as stated in the principle of Occam's razor :cite:`gauch2003scientific`.
-This principle, in terms of information theory was proposed in :cite:`rissanen1985minimum` and called the Minimum Description Length (MDL).
+This principle, in terms of information theory was proposed in :cite:`rissanen1985minimum` under the name Minimum Description Length (MDL).
 In essence it says that the shortest description of something, i.e., the most compressed one, is the best description.
 The preference for simplicity in the scientific method is based on the falsifiability criterion.
 For each accepted model of a phenomenon, there is extremely large number of possible alternatives with an increasing level of  complexity, because aspects in which the model fails to correctly describe the phenomenon can always be masked with ad hoc hypotheses to prevent the model from being falsified.
 Therefore, simpler theories are preferable to more complex ones because they are more testable.
 Hence, there is an obvious benefit for having the algorithm that induces smaller DTs, since smaller DT corresponds to simpler description of the phenomenon being modeled by it.

 Second, with growth and advancements in the field of electronics, wireless communications, networking, cognitive and affective computing and robotics, embedded devices have penetrated deeper into our daily lives.
 In order for them to seemlesly integrate with our daily routine, they need to comprise some sort of machine learning system for execution of any non-trivial task.
 Hence, the |algo| algorithm was designed with its implementation for the embedded systems in mind.
 In other words, the |algo| algorithm was designed to reqire as little hardware resources for implementation as possible in order for it to be easily integrated into an embedded system.